top of page

 The group was started by graduate student Cecily Charko to explore issues of faith through the lens of femininity.
 The group, then know as Women of God started by reading and discussing Pope John Paul II's encyclical Theology of the Body and then listening to teachings on the topic.
 Cecily graduated that spring but the group continued eventually changing its name to Newman Women.
 The group has completed Bible studies on women of the Old Testament, Psalms, Romans and Revelation and the Biblical basis for the Rosary and Read books such as Prayer: Our Deepest Long and Waiting for Christ in the Eucharist by Ronald Rolheiser and A Biblical Walk through the Mass by Edward Sri.

-Newman Women meets when UMass is in session.
+Generally, the Newman Women meets when UMass is in session.
 During break times the group gathers informally at times for mass, lunch, dinner and outings.
 As mentioned, however, during the pandemic the wonders of technology keep them connected, gathering & praying.